martinmaguire89/milestone-project-2/README.md

 # Pawcation
 Please click on link to see my full working webpage for [Pawcation](https://martinmaguire89.github.io/milestone-project-2/).

 My second milestone project is an interactive front-end site.
 The site allows potential users to interact with the site and search the map for places to stay that are dog friendly.
-The buttons allow for the user to narrow down their search for specific arrears in Northern Ireland.
+The buttons allow for the user to narrow down their search for specific areas in Northern Ireland.

 ## UX
 ### Who is the target audience?